-All that said, with over 70% savings bringing this to a mere $19 from its original $70, AND shipping included on 4 bottles, if you waited until you read this far, and still see some left to grab, max out your budget and make room in your stash, a Bordeaux blend this good under $20 may take another century to find!
+All that said, with over 70% savings bringing this to a mere $19 from its original $70, if you waited until you read this far, and still see some left to grab, max out your budget and make room in your stash, a Bordeaux blend this good under $20 may take another century to find!

 Translucent plum to ruby-tinged on the circumference turning charcoal dark in the rich core.